 Could this mean that a galaxy can implode and create a vortex that can pull in enough matter and energy to create an inversed doorway to an alternative universe?
 There are blank patches in this current universe state (cold spots) that could suggest this has already been happening.
 To the human eye, it looks like nothing exists in these large areas of space.
 However, could this be a singularity for an entry point (old and new) into a new universe?

-A universe, when re-creating itself from an imploding galaxy, would spread matter inside its vortex – across the new inner fabric of space like a splatter, which would create voids of material and energy that has the building blocks to manifest itself into new galaxies.
+A universe, when re-creating itself from an imploding galaxy, would spread matter inside its vortex – across the new inner fabric of space like a splatter, which would create voids of material and energy that have the building blocks to manifest themselves into new galaxies.
 The process continues, so, energy can carry on its signature as the building blocks for life as we know it.

 The universe could be filled with doorways to other universes.
 We are not just sitting in a singular space that is bound by one expanding entity.